Day-by-Day / January 14, 1805

 January 14, 1805

-Fort Mandan, ND Sgt.
-Nathaniel Pryor takes five hunters out for an extended hunting trip.
-A horse is sent for Whitehouse who cannot walk due to his frostbitten feet.
+At Fort Mandan below the Knife River Villages, Sgt.
+Pryor takes five hunters out for an extended hunting trip.
+A horse is sent to Pvt.
+Whitehouse who has frostbitten feet, and Clark provides the first report of sexually transmitted disease within the expedition.

 Pryor’s Hunting Trip